volumio/docs/docs/06_Plugins_User_Manual/00_brutefir/01_Preparing_your_system.md

 You should hear the difference !

-### Now, let's see how to create your own filter, just design for your hardware and room!
+### Now, let's see how to create your own filter, just designed for your hardware and room!
 Go to next step!